Stability-AI/StableSwarmUI/docs/Model Support.md

 SDv1/SDv2 models work exactly as normal.
 Even legacy (pre-[ModelSpec](https://github.com/Stability-AI/ModelSpec) models are supported).

+### Stable Diffusion v1 Inpainting Models

+SDv1 inpaint models (RunwayML) are supported, but will work best if you manually edit the Architecture ID to be `stable-diffusion-v1/inpaint`.

 ### Stable Diffusion XL

 SDXL models work as normal, with the bonus that by default enhanced inference settings will be used (eg scaled up rescond).